Is This Accelerated BSN Program Right for Me?

 No, we strongly discourage students from working while in the program.
 ABSN students may spend 8 to 12 hours a day studying and completing clinical hours.
 It is best to give this accelerated program 100% of your focus to ensure you are well-prepared to take the NCLEX-RN and become a nurse upon graduating from the program.

 Is financial aid available?

 Yes, you may apply to the program without having completed all prerequisites, but you will need to show successful completion of the prerequisites prior to enrolling in the program.
-If you still need to complete the prerequisite requirement, an enrollment advisor can help you identify local and online options for satisfying this requirement.
+An enrollment advisor can help you identify local and online options for satisfying this requirement.

-You will need 25 credit hours of prerequisites courses, and you must have earned a "C" or better with a minimum 2.8 GPA within these prerequisite courses:
+You will need 25 credit hours of prerequisites courses, and you must have earned a "C" or better in each and a 2.8 GPA within the science prerequisite courses:

 - Anatomy and Physiology I (4 credits)

 - Anatomy and Physiology II (4 credits)